grandparkla/nyela/index.markdown

 ### Taking Rideshare Like Lyft Or Uber?

+Use the drop off/pick up zone near the *1st Street and Main Street* event entrance/exit.
+Drop pin at:

+*111 North Main Street, Los Angeles, California 90012*

-Use the drop off/pick up zone near the 1st\+Main event entrance/exit.
-Drop the pin at **111 N Los Angeles St. 90012** (Note this address is for navigation only and not an official event or affiliate address).
+This address is for navigation only and is not an official event or affiliate address.

 ### Go Metro